Midnight Syndicate: Recent projects (2020–present)

 In 2020, plans for a fourth consecutive Midnight Syndicate Live! show at Cedar Point were canceled due to the coronavirus pandemic.
 In August, a limited-edition album, entitled Music of Halloween Horror Nights was made available at the Universal Studios Florida Halloween Horror Nights Tribute Store.
-The album featured songs created by Midnight Syndicate specifically for Halloween Horror Nights in addition to other tracks that had been used at the event and on the event's websites since 1999.
+The album featured songs created by Midnight Syndicate specifically for Universal's Halloween Horror Nights in addition to other tracks that had been used at the event and on the event's websites since 1999.
 500 hand-numbered copies were made available on red vinyl.
 Music of Halloween Horror Nights sold out in less than three hours.

 Midnight Syndicate released its first live album in June 2021.
 Entitled Live Shadows, the album consisted of new material and newly arranged live versions of music from throughout the band's career.
 Recorded at Midnight Syndicate Live! shows from 2014 through 2019, the album was released along with music videos that showcased the productions the group had performed at Cedar Point's HalloWeekends to date.

 In August 2021, Midnight Syndicate released its fourteenth studio album, Bloodlines, which debuted at #12 on Billboards Classical Crossover charts.
-Created as a prequel to 2005's The 13th Hour, the album's last track, Sands of Time, is meant to segue directly into the first track of The 13th Hour.
+Created as a prequel to the 2005 release The 13th Hour, the album's last track, Sands of Time, is meant to segue directly into the first track of The 13th Hour.
 Bloodlines expanded upon the backstory of the Haverghast family that was established on both the Gates of Delirium and The 13th Hour albums.